Behind the design: Nahum Escobedo interview

 Polestar Precept is a statement, a declaration of where our brand is heading.
-To that end, we've spoken all about the innovative technology, materials, and design that make up the Precept in great detail.
+To that end, we've spoken in great detail all about the innovative technology, materials, and design that make up the Precept.
 What we haven't done is spoken about the inspiration behind the design.
 So, we sat down with Senior Exterior Designer Nahum Escobedo to do just that.

 Why the choice to make the Precept a vehicle that's a lot closer to reality than most concept cars?

-What's your favourite design element of the Precept and why?
+What's your favorite design element of the Precept and why?

 That's a tough one!
 I really like the rear.
 It has this very techy aerodynamic look to it, it's minimalistic, it's futuristic, and everything that's there has a function.